Timthreetwelve/WUView/WUView/ReadMe.txt

     * GitVersion https://github.com/GitTools/GitVersion

+    * ResX Resource Manager was used for localization in earlier versions. https://github.com/dotnet/ResXResourceManager

+    * GitKraken was used for everything Git related. https://www.gitkraken.com/

     * Inno Setup was used to create the installer. https://jrsoftware.org/isinfo.php

-    * ResX Resource Manager was used for localization in earlier versions. https://github.com/dotnet/ResXResourceManager
+    * Visual Studio Community was used throughout the development of Get My IP. https://visualstudio.microsoft.com/vs/community/

+    * XAML Styler is indispensable when working with XAML. https://github.com/Xavalon/XamlStyler

+    * And of course, the essential PowerToys https://github.com/microsoft/PowerToys

 MIT License
 Copyright (c) 2023 Tim Kennedy